Riverboat Postman Cruise, Hawkesbury River Hidden Gem

 I’m sure everyone has driven over the Hawkesbury River Bridge at one time or another when driving up the coast from Sydney.
 It’s that moment when you cross over the bridge that you feel like you’ve completely left the city behind whilst looking over to those dreamy river vibes.
-But, how many of you have actually been ON the Hawkesbury River?

 When we found out about the long running tradition of the Riverboat Postman Cruise, we knew we had to check it out.